4 Months on An Island

 School of Art, Design and Media, NTU

 However, Singapore is a small country.
-Small enough to go around within the first week of your semester, which left us no choice but going around south east asia the rest of it.
-Fortunely, traveling to Malaysia is stunning easy especially if you happen to live in somewhere at the outskirts like NTU, which is actually closer to Malaysia than Singapore city.
-You get up early in the morning let’s say 8 am, take MRT+bus to the border and then boom, here you are.
-The entire process is gonna take you like 2 hours which is nothing for INTERNATIONAL travel.
-The good news is Malaysia is vast, it’s big enough to make sure you get what you want whether you are a beach person or a road trip one.
-The bad news is, however, the city close to Singapore, which is seemingly built for those Malaysians that work in Singapore, is kinda boring.
-You get a beach where you can’t swim, a few malls where the price is suprisingly high, and some car rentals that enable you to drive in a bike-dominated city.
-However, despite all those, I still had a wonderful time driving around with my friends.
+Small enough to fully explore within the first week of our semester, which left us no choice but to go around other parts of south east asia in the rest of it.
+Fortunately, traveling to Malaysia is stunningly easy especially when you happen to live in somewhere in the outskirts like NTU, which is actually closer to Malaysia than to Singapore city.
+You get up early in the morning like 8 am, take MRT+bus to the border and then boom, here you are at Malaysia.
+The entire process will take you like 2 hours which is nothing for an INTERNATIONAL trip.
+The good news is Malaysia is vast, it’s big enough to make sure you get what you want whether you are a beach person or a road trip person.
+However, there’s some bad news as well.
+If you take a short trip to Malaysia, probably you are going to Johor Bahru, the border city next to Singapore.
+I don’t know if it’s me, but I think it really takes some imagination and creativity to have fun in that city.
+You have a beach where you can’t swim, a few malls where the price is suprisingly high, and some car rentals that let you to drive in city where the roads are dominated by bikers.
+However, despite all those, I still had a wonderful time going around with my friends.

 JB